aantron/dream/example/z-fly/README.md

 Fly has a really simple [setup guide](https://fly.io/docs/hands-on/start/) that we'll follow.

 1. Install `flyctl` with `brew install superfly/tap/flyctl`.
-2. Signup and login with `fly auth signup` and `fly auth login`.
-3. Initialize the Fly project with `fly init`.
-4. Deploy your image with `fly deploy`.
-Fly will use the `Dockerfile` at the root of our project.
+2. Run `fly launch` to initialize and deploy your project.

 That should be it!
 Assuming no errors, the cli will share a link to your live app.